maxi-marufo/portfolio/README.md

   next 12 months.

 * [Variational Autoencoders with TensorFlow](https://github.com/maxi-marufo/portfolio/tree/master/VAEs_TensorFlow)
-  Part of the [Creative Applications of Deep Learning w/ Tensorflow](https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info) online course, in this notebook we build a Variational Autoencoder (a type of generative model) and explore its latent/hidden representations.
+  In this notebook we build a Variational Autoencoder (a type of generative model) and explore its latent/hidden representations.

 * [Visualizing Representations with TensorFlow](https://github.com/maxi-marufo/portfolio/tree/master/Visualizing_Representations_TensorFlow)
-  Part of the [Creative Applications of Deep Learning w/ Tensorflow](https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info) online course, in this notebook we walk through visualizing the gradients of a trained convolutional networks (Inception, VGG, Illustration2Vec), and also explore Deep Dream and Style Net.
+  In this notebook we walk through visualizing the gradients of a trained convolutional networks (Inception, VGG, Illustration2Vec), and also explore Deep Dream and Style Net.